pombredanne/django-directapps/README.rst

 ACCESS_FUNCTION
 ~~~~~~~~~~~~~~~
-Function that checks access to pages.
+Function that checks access to resources.
 By default is `None` and uses internal function.

 JSON_DUMPS_PARAMS